dzvilius/easy-inventory/ux/Project_Brief.md

 ### Product Owner

 The client is a local DJ equipment supplier.
-They are looking for a simple solution to manage their product inventory and showcase details and technical specifications to potential buyers.
+He is looking for a simple solution to manage products inventory and showcase details and technical specifications to potential buyers.

 ### Requirements